 mpy binary format changed between

-So, if you just upgraded to CircuitPython 2.x from 1.x you’ll need to download a
+So, for instance, if you just upgraded to CircuitPython 2.x from 1.x you’ll need to download a

 newer version of the library that triggered the error on